andydoro/WordClock-NeoMatrix8x8/README.md

  - NeoMatrix goes behind the faceplate.
 Mount Trinket Pro inside enclosure.

- The effect will be a word clock but using the RGB LEDs for a color shift effect.
+ The effect will be a word clock using the RGB LEDs for a color shift effect.

 grid pattern:
  ```